citp/privacy-policy-historical/v/vi/vis/visitnsw.com.md

-> *The following text is extracted and transformed from the visitnsw.com privacy policy that was archived on 2007-05-20.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20070520201308id_/http%3A//visitnsw.com/default.aspx%3FPageID%3D863) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the visitnsw.com privacy policy that was archived on 2007-12-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20071213050216id_/http%3A//visitnsw.com/default.aspx%3FPageID%3D863) for the most accurate reproduction.*

-# Privacy
+# Privacy, Visit NSW

 Tourism New South Wales is committed to maintaining your privacy.